alexlib/OpenRiverCam/docs/cameras.rst

 =====================
 In OpenRiverCam, for each site that you wish to monitor, a camera needs to be installed.
 This camera is of a specific type, and will be installed at a certain position, looking at the stream at a certain angle.
-Furthermore, the camera will record videos with a certain resolution and framerate.
+Furthermore, the camera will record videos with a certain resolution and frame rate.
 This may differ per site.
 In order to have OpenRiverCam be able to extract frames from a video, understand how to orthoproject them on a geographical surface, and understand at what spatial scale it should look for traceable patterns on the water surface, a camera configuration is needed.
 Configuring a camera for a given site entails the following parts: